 Equity in earnings of investments includes our share of earnings from investments in which we own at least 20% and are being accounted for using the equity method.
-This included income from the Hoot SA partnerships in 2010 of \$58,337 and from Investors of \$23,000 in 2009.
+This included losses from the Hoot Campbelltown and Hoot SA partnerships in 2011 of \$66,857 and \$9,256, respectively and income from the Hoot SA partnerships in 2010 of \$58,337.